valkey-io/valkey-release-automation/README.md

 # Overview
-This bot will automate post-release processes for each new release of Valkey.
-The tasks automated include building the official binaries and uploading them to the S3 bucket, updating the valkey-hashes repository, updating the valkey-container and uploading the docker image, and finally updating the valkey.io website downloads page with the new releases.
+This bot will automate all the post-release processes that currently occur for each new release of Valkey.
+The tasks automated include building the official binaries and uploading them to the S3 bucket, updating the valkey-hashes repository, updating the valkey-container and uploading the docker image, and finally updating the valkey.io website with the new releases.
 This bot will be triggered whenever a new release is published.

 Here is a diagram that depicts the automated release process: <br>
 ![alt text](Diagram.png)